MariskaS/ab-test/README.md

 **Additional packages:** [angular-svg-icon](https://github.com/czeckd/angular-svg-icon)

 ## Comments
-### Within the given time to complete the task, I did:
 1. Reusable components such as Buttons and Dropdown.
 1. Responsive for all components except the `table` .
 1. Variable system(Css/Scss) - The color variables are made in **CSS** for the ability to quickly change the Color Theme and that there is no need to import them into components.
-1. Project Documentation

 ### Keyboard Accessibility
 Aria label and roles added.
 But for the full implementation of ADA,